Operational Continuity Planning (Part 1)

 If your team is struggling to figure out what steps are needed to incorporate continuity of operations planning (COOP) in a logical way, one of the first focus areas you should consider is modifying your risk assessment tools.
 The following are a few immediate action steps you should consider.
-If you would like more information about business continuity management or require our business consultation services, contact Virtual Corporation today.
+If you would like more information about business continuity management or require our business continuity management consulting services, contact Virtual Corporation today.

 Loss of Employees (Department XXX): Consider the departments that have the largest influx of patients on a daily basis.
 List each of those out and consider what would be the impact and probability (standard HVA rating areas) if you lost 75% of the staffing in that work unit.